Insight

 Daniel del Pino Digital Solutions Manager

 You may have used the term yourself or have heard it used in conversation.
-For years 'digital strategy' has become a buzz word and finds itself used in conversations about achieving ambiguous goals, saving on costs or improving outdated plans to innovate with the current times.
+For years, 'digital strategy' has become a buzzword, finding itself used in conversations about achieving ambiguous goals, saving costs or improving outdated plans to innovate with the times.

 The word actually means something, but no one questions it.

-That is essentially the problem with most digital strategies is that they are not really a strategy at all.
-They’re just a bunch of words and ideas thrown together to make it look like there’s something going on - when in reality, there isn't..
+That is essentially the problem with most digital strategies - they are not really a strategy at all.
+They’re just a bunch of words and ideas thrown together to make it look like there’s something going on - when in reality, there isn't...

-Whether you're a newbie or an old pro, it’s important to partner with the right team who can guide your every step in this ever changing and slightly intimidating digital era.
-Don't let complexity stop you—building powerful strategies protects against risks while helping reach milestones both big (claiming territory) as well as small ones too.
-We transformed the 100 year old organsation Perth Zoo, starting with creating a 5 year digital strategy roadmap.
-Our initial workshops uncovered 700 organisational issues, we grouped them into 20 project categories, and started with tackling 4 of the identified projects that provided the most value first to the organisation.
+Whether you're a newbie or an old pro, it’s important to partner with the right team who can guide your every step in this everchanging and slightly intimidating digital era.
+Don't let complexity stop you—building powerful strategies protects against risks, while helping reach milestones both big (claiming territory) and small.
+We transformed the 100 year old organisation Perth Zoo, starting with creating a 5 year digital strategy roadmap.
+Our initial workshops uncovered 700 organisational issues.
+We grouped them into 20 project categories, and started with tackling 4 of the identified projects that provided the most value first to the organisation.

 “What Dapth did with the Kentico platform has transformed Perth Zoo from a 9 to 5 business to a 24 hour business…”